buckbaskin/formak/docs/designs/innovation_filtering.md

 Bruce P. Gibbs (referred to as [1] or AKFLSM)
-[2] The notion follows the conventioned defined in the [Mathematical Glossary](../mathematical-glossary.md) which itself is based on "Probabilistic Robotics" by Thrun et. al.
+[2] The notion follows the conventioned defined in the [Mathematical Glossary](../mathematical-glossary.md) which itself is based on "Probabilistic Robotics" by Thrun et al.

 Innovations take advantage of the property that errors are white (normally distributed) when all models are correct and, when operating in steady state,